pseudoincorrect/Bariot/support/Readme.md

 ### gotchas.md

-List of problem with their solution encountered in the development
+List of problems and their solutions encountered in the development

 <br>